matthewberger/matthewberger.github.io/teaching/vaml/spring2020/syllabus/index.md

 The latter half of the semester will be devoted to a research project.
 You will form a team of two, propose a project, develop a working prototype halfway through, and finally present your project to the class at the end of the semester.
 Please see the [project section](/teaching/vaml/spring2020/project) of the course for more details.

-For the project, it is intended that you will use Observable Notebooks.
+For the project, it is intended that you will use Observable notebooks.
 However, if you find that a client/server architecture would be more suitable for your needs, then please let me know in advance of your proposal.
 Nevertheless, D3 is a requirement for the project.

 ## Course Assessment